Moynaq: Culture

 Stihia Festival, the largest electronic music festival in Central Asia, has been held in Moynaq annually since 2018.
 Described by Vice Media as “a techno rave in an abandoned ship graveyard,” the 2019 event attracted 10,000 people, as well as some of the best DJs in Uzbekistan and Europe.
-In 2022, the event was very successful, despite sandstorms..
+In 2022, the event was very successful, despite sandstorms.

-Stihia means “an unstoppable force of nature” and it is a reference to both the Aral Sea environmental disaster and the power of music to bring people together.
+Stihia means "an unstoppable force of nature" and it is a reference to both the Aral Sea environmental disaster and the power of music to bring people together.
 The festival is a collaboration of musicians, artists, scientists, engineers, and entrepreneurs, and Stihia N+1, a series of talks about arts, science, and technology, runs alongside the music event.

 The Aral Sea Memorial is in the north end of Moynaq, amongst the rusting skeletons of the former fishing fleet.
 This ships’ graveyard is a reminder of the economic impact of the shrinking of the Aral Sea, which is often overlooked in discussion about the environmental disaster.

 Moynaq Museum has paintings and photographs of the town in its more prosperous days.
 The exhibits demonstrate the wealth and importance of the place, not only due to fishing but also other industries such as fur farming and rush mat manufacturing.

 Wildlife

 Saiga antelope can still be found in the wild around Moynaq.
 Although they migrate in large numbers, the saiga are vulnerable as they are hunted for their meat, and the males’ translucent horns are valuable in traditional Chinese medicine.

 Moynaq is on a migration corridor for birds flying to and from Siberia, and the brackish pools between Moynaq and the Aral Sea are good spots for birdwatching.
 It is possible to see approximately 230 species of birds in the region, around half of which breed in the Sudochye Wetland, an internationally recognised Important Bird Area (IBA).
 24 of these species are rare or vulnerable, and 13 of them are in the IUCN Red List.
-These include the critically endangered slender-billed curlew.
+These included the now extinct slender-billed curlew.

+Population

+The population was: 13,000 inhabitants in 1991 and 18,196 in 2012.
+As of 1 January 2018, the population of Moynaq was 13,500.
+Unlike most cities in Uzbekistan, Moynaq has a stable trend of population decline.
+The main part of the city's population is made up of Karakalpaks.
+There are also quite a large number of Uzbeks and Kazakhs living in the city.
+Among the national minorities there are also Tatars, Turkmens and others.

+Languages

+As in the rest of Karakalpakstan, Uzbek and Karakalpak languages have official status in Moynaq.
+The Russian language actually has the status of a language of interethnic communication.
+English is also widespread among tourism and service workers in the city due to the popularity of the city among foreign tourists.